YcR5/InstaSwapper/README.md

 # InstaSwapper
-Easy instagram username swapper, you can use it to swap usernames from account to another
+instagram username swapper, you can use it to swap usernames from account to another

 - If you have any question Talk to me via [Discord]